dhvyas7/cse-15l-lab-reports/week1/instructions.md

 You will then be logged into the remote server and your present working directory will be the same name as your CSE15L username.
 This is where you can run and test commands such as cd, ls etc.

-Below is the screenshot of a screen similar to what you will see:
+Below is the screenshot of a screen similar to what you will see along with some sample commands:

 ![Terminal Screenshot](term.png)